OpenDataManchester/Open3P/docs/8_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.
+## December 15, 2022
+### Documentation
+- Add new schema image
+- Widen status field so recommended doesn't spill onto two lines

+### Data Fields
+- Component Catalogue: `materialsCatalogue` added as it was determined that components should map to materials
+- Component Catalogue Material: `componentCatalogue` removed  as it was determined that materials should not map to components

 ## November 25, 2022
 ### Documentation
 - Add definitions of recycling and reuse